perryizgr8/perryizgr8.github.io/_posts/2020-09-20-monitoring-speed-rpi.markdown

 ![Speed test chart](/images/speedtest.png)

 ## Problem in the setup
 This chart shows that my download speed varies between 20 to 35Mbps, and the upload varies between 15 to 20Mbps.
 This is significantly lower than the 100Mbps symmetric I pay for.
-If you go back to the first test result I showed in this post, which I ran from my laptop, it shows 83Mbps download and60 Mbps upload.
+If you go back to the first test result I showed in this post, which I ran from my laptop, it shows 83Mbps download and 60Mbps upload.
 So why this discrepancy?

 I suspect this is where my old Pi is showing its age.
 Even though it is connected to my router using a 100Mbps ethernet cable, the hardware is simply not powerful enough to fully saturate the connection.
 So I will not be running this setup anymore.
 Maybe one day I'll get a newer model and run this for a longer duration.
 That would hopefully reveal some interesting patterns.